 Paul has administered Intensive English programs in China, Taiwan, Vietnam, New York and Seattle over the past thirty years.
 Additionally, he has designed and implemented teacher-training programs both internationally and domestically.
 Paul took an active leadership role in developing the Intensive English Program at Saint Francis University and looks forward to developing new initiatives going forward.

-Director of Enrollment Services
+Senior Director of Enrollment Management and Recruitment

 Director of the A.C.E.
 Language Institute at Seattle Pacific University

-Director of the A.C.E.
+Interim Director of the A.C.E.
 Language Institute at Montana State University

 A native of Bozeman, Paul began his career in the field of ESL when he moved to southern China in 2004.
 Teaching and working with students who were learning a new language and culture, just as he himself was doing, quickly became a passion for him.
 This passion took him from the rugged southern city of Guilin in Guangxi to the megalopolis of Beijing, where he spent five years in an exciting variety of work—from executive search, consulting, and government relations to ESL instruction and administration.
 In 2010, Paul returned to his home town with his family.
 He has been working with A.C.E.
 Language Institute at MSU since 2011.
 He enjoys sharing with his students both his love of Montana and his knowledge of language and culture.